P-p-H-d/mlib/README.md

 ##### `type_t *name_safe_get(name_t container, const type_t key)` [for set]
 ##### `value_type_t *name_safe_get(name_t container, const key_type_t key)` [for associative array]

-Return a modifiable pointer to the element associated to `key` in the container, creating a new element if it doesn't exist (ensuring therefore a safe `get` operation).
+Return a modifiable borrowed pointer to the element associated to `key` in the container, creating a new element if it doesn't exist (ensuring therefore a safe `get` operation).